-As the trustee of a living trust in Orange County, you may find yourself with the authority to make discretionary distributions of trust income to certain beneficiaries.
+As the trustee of a living trust, you may find yourself with the authority to make discretionary distributions for support of trust income to certain beneficiaries.
 A common guideline that is often contained in these trusts directs the trustee to make these distributions for the support of the beneficiary.
 While this may seem straightforward on first glance, in practice, understanding exactly which payments fall into these categories can be tricky.

 - Regular mortgage payments